Mercyhurst University

-Mercyhurst University, formerly Mercyhurst College, is a private Roman Catholic university in Erie, Pennsylvania.
+Mercyhurst University is a private Catholic university in Erie, Pennsylvania, United States.

 History

 On September 20, 1926, Mercyhurst College opened its doors just a few blocks away from the city's southern boundary.
-It was founded by the Sisters of Mercy of the Diocese of Erie, who were led by Mother M. Borgia Egan, who became the first president of Mercyhurst College.
+It was founded by the Sisters of Mercy of the Diocese of Erie, who were led by Borgia Egan, who became the first president of Mercyhurst College.
 The college received its charter on October 5, 1928.

 In 1963, the college prep department separated to form Mercyhurst Preparatory School, which is located behind the university.
 On February 3, 1969, the board of trustees voted to make Mercyhurst a coed college.
 From its foundation in 1926 until 1972, members of the Sisters of Mercy had been presidents of the college.
 After 1972, lay presidents led the college.
 On March 27, 1991, Mercyhurst purchased the 100-year-old Redemptorist Seminary in North East and turned it into a branch campus, offering associate degrees and one-year certificates.

 Among its five campuses, enrollment has grown to over 4,000 students instructed by 168 faculty.
 The endowment has increased to more than $20 million and its budget is more than $85 million.

 The Mary D'Angelo Performing Arts Center opened in February 1996.
 Then, in fall 2002, the $7.5 million Audrey Hirt Academic Center opened on the southeast edge of campus, a building funded largely through the college's $22.8 million capital campaign.

 In August 2005, the $5 million Michele and Tom Ridge Health and Safety Building was dedicated at Mercyhurst North East.
 A $1.3 million residential apartment complex also opened in time for the North East campus' academic year.

 Also in 2005, the board of trustees authorized the purchase of 400 acre in Girard as the first step towards developing Mercyhurst West, a two-year college serving western Erie County, northwestern Crawford County and northeastern Ohio.
-The board of trustees elected Dr. Thomas J. Gamble as the 11th president of Mercyhurst College.
-Dr. Gamble, who previously served as vice president of academic affairs at the college, assumed the presidency March 1, 2006.
+The board of trustees elected Thomas J. Gamble as the 11th president of Mercyhurst College.
+Gamble, who previously served as vice president of academic affairs at the college, assumed the presidency March 1, 2006.